AranJaff/rock-paper-scissors/README.md

-In this mini-project I try to create a simple rock-paper-scissors game on the console.
+In this mini-project I try to create a simple rock-paper-scissors game.
-Later I will add more functionality and style to it.
+I have added some simple, beautiful style and also really practical functionality with js.